-As an organisation that believes in giving back to the community, we have been giving support to charities, organisations and causes to help the needy and less privileged in the society, Over the years, we have been actively supporting charitable organisations through donations and volunteer work.
-Our participation in community events during 2017 were:
+As an organisation that believes in giving back to the community, we strongly believe in giving support to charities, organisations and causes to help the needy and less privileged in the society.
+Over the years, we have been actively supporting charitable organisations through donations and volunteer work.